 We chose the longer route for our Amarnath yatra, from Pahalgam.
 This is the historic Amarnath yatra route, retracing the steps of Shiva and Parvati.
 It is a 45 km trek from Pahalgam to the Amarnath cave.
 We reached the holy cave (this is how the Amarnath cave is commonly referred to) on the third day.

-There is another option, which takes one day to reach the holy cave.
+There is another option, which takes only one day to reach the holy cave.
 This shorter Amarnath yatra route starts from Baltal.
-We will tell you in a while why we believe, the longer Amarnath yatra route is a better option.)
+We will tell you in a while why we believe, the longer Amarnath yatra route is a better option.